 Each person in New Jersey, and in the United States, regardless of race or socioeconomic status, will enjoy the highest levels of wellness in an economically and behaviorally sustainable fashion.

-To develop our students, residents, faculty, and healthcare environment to deliver the highest quality care for all.
+To develop our students, residents, fellows, faculty, and healthcare environment to deliver the highest quality care for all.